shaloo/docs.arcana/docs/faq/faq-gasless.md

       Gasless adheres to the ERC-4337 account abstraction specification and ERC-1291 Signature Validation methods for contract addresses.

       App developers should use EoA addresses for messages requiring personal signing or accessing user keys.
-All other blockchain transactions should utilize the SCW address to ensure gas fees are covered for the user.
-If a user deliberately chooses the EoA address via the wallet UI then any subsequent transaction will incur gas fees as they use the EoA address.
+All other blockchain transactions that are meant to be gasless should utilize the SCW address to ensure gas fees are covered for the user.
+For transferring tokens and digital assets, if a user deliberately chooses the EoA address via the wallet UI then any subsequent transaction will incur gas fees as they use the EoA address.

+??? an-faq "If a eveloper sets up a gas tanks on network N, uses SCW address and then issues the transaction on a different network with no gas tank, why does the transaction fail?"

+      This will not work and cause transaction error.
+Only transactions issued using the SCW address on the network where gas tank is set up (network N in this case) will be gasless and successful if there are sufficient funds in the tank and the SCW wallet address.

+      If the developers sets up a gas tank on network N and issues transaction on Network G using the SCW address, they will see transaction error due to gasless network and address mismatch.
+In this case, the network is wrong and also SCW is not applicable for network G where a gas tank is not set up.
+User accounts on Network N will be gasless accounts with dual EoA and SCW addresses.
+For Network G only EoA is valid and hence you will see the blockchain transaction error.
+Transactions issued on the other network will not be gasless and can only use EoA address.

+??? an-faq "Will the transaction be gasless if the dev sets up a gas tank on network N, uses EoA for issuing the blockchain transaction associated with the whitelisted operations?"

+      No. EoA accounts on network N where gas tank is set up and funded, will incur gas fees.
+Dev must use SCW accounts only to ensure gasless transactions.

 ## MFA